 A key aspect of good rainscreen design will also consider the drying out process, enabling moisture from the building’s interior to escape, and that any water ingress through the outer cladding can dry out.
 Ventilation between the outer rainscreen and the inner structure will seek to allow moisture vapour to escape, whilst an airtight seal of the inner walls is essential to minimise air leakage.

-Systems like Wraptite that provide a dependable secondary weatherproofing layer are an important component of effective rainscreen design, ensuring the integrity of the weatherproof envelope is maintained even in the event of damage to the outer panels, for example from wind loading.
+Systems like Wraptite that provide a dependable secondary layer are an important component of effective rainscreen design, ensuring the integrity of the envelope is maintained even in the event of damage to the outer panels, for example from wind loading.

 The Impact of Moisture Flow